thorsten/phpMyFAQ/documentation/documentation.md

 *Apache Web server*

 If you want to enable the search engine optimization you have to rename the file \_.htaccess to .htaccess in the root directory where your FAQ is located.
 Then you have to activate the mod\_rewrite support in the admin backend in the configuration page.
 You also have to edit the path information for the "RewriteBase".
 If you installed phpMyFAQ on root directory "/" you should set in `RewriteBase /`
+Please check, if `AllowOverride All`	is set correctly in your httpd.conf file so that the .htaccess rules work.

 *IIS Web server*